 The federal work study program provides access to jobs for undergraduates who have demonstrated financial need as determined from the results of the Free Application for Federal Student Aid (FAFSA).
 Federal work study awards will be listed as a separate item on the financial aid award.
 The work study program is designed to help eligible students meet the costs of higher education by allowing them to earn money to help pay education expenses.
 The program encourages work related to the student’s course of study and community service work.

 PSU encourages students to participate in community service activities.
-Several paid, federal work study opportunities are available through the Office of Community Impact located in the Hartman Union Building.
-If you have been awarded federal work study and are interested in working with a community service organization, please contact Casey Krafton, Assistant Director of the Office of Community Impact.
-Casey can be found in the Office of Student Life, located in HUB 110.
-Her contact information is email@example.com, (603) 535-3274.
+Several paid, community service federal work study opportunities are available through the Center for Business & Community Partnerships located on the second floor of the Samuel Read Hall Building.
+If you have been awarded federal work study and are interested in working with a community service organization, please contact Casey Krafton at 603-535-3274.

 PSU also has opportunities for students to gain experience in their fields through internships.
-For more information about internships available and other off-campus opportunities for current or graduating students, please visit the Career Services webpage.
+For more information about internships available and other off-campus opportunities for current or graduating students, please visit the Academic and Career Advising Center's webpage.